JooYoo/nuxt-portfolio/content/music/infinite-loop.md

 <h1 align="center">Infinite Loop</h1>
 <div align="center">2021</div>

-TODO: album links
+<WidgetsMdMusicLink></WidgetsMdMusicLink>

-<WidgetsMdEmbeddedPlaylist :src="iframesrc"></WidgetsMdEmbeddedPlaylist>
+<WidgetsMdPlaylist :src="iframesrc"></WidgetsMdPlaylist>

-Hi, excited to announce.
+Hi there.
 I just released my 1st album 🔥Infinite Loop🔥.
 It's available on Spotify, AppleMusic, AmazonMusic, and SoundCloud now.

 The album includes 10 songs.
 I consider it as a product.
 Here is the User Story.
 As a developer, when I coding, I want to have some background music to help me concentrate and decrease the stress so that I can do my job more efficiently.
 Because it's a product, so I also considered how to ensure its user experience.
 The characteristics of a good UX are 4: Usable, Equitable, Useful, and Enjoyable.
 I tried to meet these four characteristics in the process of making this album.
 I'm happy with the output so far.
 The 10 songs are all made with ❤️ for developers.
 Hope you like it as well.